ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

 ===============
 Troubleshooting
 ===============
-This section explains how to resolve the most common issues encountered with ``pydpf-core``.
+This section explains how to resolve the most common issues encountered with PyDPF-Core.
 It also includes suggestions for improving scripts.

 Using the Server